Next: Installing an Info File Prev: Format and Print Hardcopy

 In the list of indirect files, the number following the file name records the cumulative number of bytes in the preceding indirect files, not counting the file list itself, the tag table, or the permissions text in each file.
 In the tag table, the number following the node name records the location of the beginning of the node, in bytes from the beginning.

-.)
+If you are using texinfo-format-buffer to create Info files, you may want to run the Info-validate command.
+(The makeinfo command does such a good job on its own, you do not need Info-validate.)
 However, you cannot run the M-x Info-validate node-checking command on indirect files.
 For information on how to prevent files from being split and how to validate the structure of the nodes, see Using Info-validate.